Ken Paxton: LGBT rights

-In June 2022, Paxton said he would defend state laws against 'sodomy' or same-sex sexual relationships if the Supreme Court precedent invalidating such laws, the Lawrence v.
+In June 2022, Paxton said he would defend state laws prohibiting sodomy or consensual same-sex sexual relationships if the Supreme Court precedent invalidating such laws, the Lawrence v.
 Texas decision, was overturned.
-On March 17, 2022, Paxton made a post on Twitter in which he referred to U.S. Assistant Secretary for Health Rachel Levine – a trans woman — as a man.
+On March 17, 2022, Paxton made a post on Twitter in which he referred to U.S. assistant secretary for health Rachel Levine – a trans woman — as a man.
 Twitter flagged the tweet for violating its conduct rules, but did not remove the post.
 The following day, Paxton tweeted a statement in which he again referred to Levine as a man, and stated that he was "exploring legal options" against Twitter.
 During that same month, according to a report by The Washington Post, Paxton's office requested a list of citizens who had changed their gender on their driver's licenses, circumventing the accepted procedure of contacting DPS' government relations and general counsel's offices by instead directly contacting the driver license division staff.
 No reason was given for this request.
 In August, the data was provided to Paxton's office, despite that in November 2022, officials indicated the office had no such information.

+In December 2023, the Texas attorney general's office was sued by Seattle Children's Hospital for having subpoenaed private medical information about any minors of Texas residence who may have received gender-affirming medical care.
+The AG's office responded that it was investigating the hospital for deceptive trade practices.
+The suit seeks to have the subpoena dismissed and alleges that Paxton overstepped his authority, requested information protected by federal and state law, violated Washington state's shield law, and that the subpoena is an effort to chill travel to Washington for medical care.
+Paxton was reported to have sought medical records of Texas youth from a Georgia clinic.

+Paxton sued to block Title IX guidelines which included sexual orientation and gender identity as prohibited discrimination in education.
+Judge Reed O'Connor blocked the guidance.

+Paxton sued to block a rule that required states to provide LGBTQ+ affirming placement for foster care youth.
+Judge Jeremy Kernodle blocked the rule. he also sued a doctor who provided gender-transitioning treatment under SB 14.

+In December 2024, Paxton sued the NCAA, arguing that allowing trans women to compete in women's sporting events was "false, deceptive, and misleading" to attendees.

+Paxton sued the Equal Employment Opportunity Commission over guidance providing protections for transgender employees.
+In 2025, Judge Matthew Kacsmaryk struck down the guidance.

+In October 2025, following the assassination of Charlie Kirk, Paxton's office put out an official statement in which he was quoted saying "Corrupted ideologies like transgenderism and Antifa are a cancer on our culture and have unleashed their deranged and drugged-up foot soldiers on the American people" and went on to say that he would be having law enforcement pursue and infiltrate "these leftist terror cells".